 Services provided to our largest employer customer and its employees account for approximately 3% of total revenue, and to the top 1,000 employer customers and their employees comprise approximately 40% of total revenue as of 2023.
 In addition, 99 of our top 100 customers as of 2023 have been a Concentra customer for at least ten years.
-We have strong relationships with payors (insurance carriers and third-party claims administrators) built over time by tenured administrative and operational leaders.
+We have strong relationships with our ecosystem partners, including workers' compensation insurance carriers, third-party claims administrators, workers' compensation provider networks and third-party employer services administrators, built over time by tenured administrative and operational leaders.
 For example, major ecosystem partners have been with us for more than 20 years on average, as of December 31, 2023.
 Our local management teams work closely and collaboratively with our customers' local management to discuss business needs and outcomes and highlight new products and services to ensure we are delivering on our mutual goals.